 A little preamble on our travel group

 We were a group of 11 of which 8 of us were women and 3 teenagers.
 Of the 8 women, one falls in the category of ‘working youth’ by virtue of being a twenty-something working woman.
 The rest of us fall under the more glamorous and fashionable middle-aged group which today ranges from mid thirties to early forties 🙂 One of them is a homemaker.
 Now, stop doing the math and get to reading what is more important- how to successfully get a schengen visa.
-No. The best practices to obtaining a Schengen visa.
+No, strike that.
+The best practices to obtaining a Schengen visa.

 Typical reasons for Visa rejections